openshift/training/beta-3-setup.md

 1. OpenShift will then deploy the built Docker image as a Pod with an associated Service.

-**Note:** I am wondering if we want to do this via the console now, except for a bug with services not being created.

 ### CLI versus Console
 There are currently two ways to get from source code to components on OpenShift.